ManasDroid/Hacktoberfest2020/README.md

 # Hacktoberfest2020
-This Repo is for beginner level C programming contributors.
+This Repo is for beginner level (any language) programming contributors.